Haptic-ACT: Bridging Human Intuition with Compliant Robotic Manipulation via Immersive VR: Results and Discussion

 \subsection{Real-World Results}

-We then collected 50 episodes of demonstrations using the proposed immersive VR-based platform, both with and without SenseGlove.
-The contact forces under these two haptic conditions are evaluated in Fig.\ref{fig:4}\textbf{(b)} and Fig.\ref{fig:5}\textbf{(b)}, where Demo\_SG and Demo\_w\slash o\_SG represent the results from demonstrations with and without SenseGlove, respectively.
-The plots clearly show that the demonstrator tends to apply less force when haptic feedback is provided.
-Additionally, the box plots indicate that the distribution of contact forces is narrower with haptic feedback compared to without.
-This narrower distribution suggests more consistent and controlled grasping, which is beneficial for handling delicate objects and improving overall manipulation precision.
+The contact forces under these two haptic conditions are further evaluated in Fig.\ref{fig:4}\textbf{(b)} and Fig.\ref{fig:6}\textbf{(b)}, where "Demo\_SG" and "Demo\_w\slash o\_SG" represent the results from demonstrations with and without SenseGlove, respectively.
+The plots clearly show that the demonstrators tend to apply less force when haptic feedback is provided.
+Additionally, the box plots indicate that the distribution of contact forces is narrower with haptic feedback compared to without, suggesting a more consistent and controlled grasping behavior.
+This narrower distribution is beneficial for handling delicate objects and improving overall manipulation precision.
+The results of the Student’s t-test further support this observation, indicating that the reduction in fingertip force is unlikely to have occurred by chance, as the p-values for the thumb, index, and pinky fingers are all smaller than 0.001.

 The Haptic-ACT and ACT frameworks were also evaluated on the real robot setup.
-As shown in Fig.\ref{fig:4}\textbf{(b)}, the average contact forces exerted by Haptic-ACT across the five fingers are approximately 15\% lower than those produced by ACT, mirroring the results observed in the simulation.
-The contact forces on each finger during the manipulation were further analyzed in Fig.\ref{fig:5}\textbf{(b)}.
+As shown in Fig.\ref{fig:4}\textbf{(b)}, the average contact forces exerted by Haptic-ACT across the five fingers are approximately 15\% lower than those produced by ACT, consistent with the results observed in the simulation.
+The contact forces on each finger during manipulation were further analyzed in Fig.\ref{fig:6}\textbf{(b)}.
 Similar to the simulation results, the thumb applied the largest contact force, while the pinky played a minimal role.
+The results of the Student’s t-test support this observation, showing that the reduction in fingertip force is unlikely to have occurred by chance, as the p-values for all fingers except the index are smaller than 0.01 or 0.001.
 The lower contact forces achieved by Haptic-ACT not only demonstrate its ability to produce softer grasps but also suggest that it may be more suitable for handling delicate or fragile objects in real-world applications, reducing the risk of damage during manipulation tasks.
+Table~\ref{table:2} shows that, despite the significant reduction in contact force, the success rate remains similar for both Haptic-ACT and ACT.